 The Australian cast of South Pacific is led by Lisa McCune as Nellie Forbush and Teddy Tahu Rhodes as Emily de Becque.
 Principal actors also include Kate Ceberano as Bloody Mary, Eddie Perfect as Luther Billis, Daniel Koek as Lieutenant Cable, Celina Yuen as Liat, John O'May as Captain Bracket, Jeremy Stanford as Harbison, John Xintavelonis as Stewpot and Rowan Witt as Professor.

+The production is presented by Australian producer John Frost ( Wicked, A Funny Thing Happened on the Way to the Forum) and Opera Australia.
 Rodgers and Hammerstein's 1949 World War II-set musical, based on the James Michener tome "Tales of the South Pacific," returned to Broadway via Lincoln Center Theater March 1, 2008, and officially opened April 3, 2008.
 It concluded its two-year Broadway run Aug.
 22, 2010.

 The revival features the musical's original orchestrations by Robert Russell Bennett and dance and incidental music arrangements by Trude Rittmann.

 For tickets, visit southpacificmusical.com.au.